African animals list with pictures and facts. Click on the pictures to discover more about the animals.

 There are around 33 species of mongoose.
 These small mammals are found in Africa and Asia.
 They range in size from 20cm (8in) to 60cm (27in).

 Mongooses are diurnal (active during the day).
 Their diet consists mostly of insects, earthworms, and other small creatures such as crabs, lizards, snakes, and birds.

 One of the best-known species of mongoose is the meerkat, which lives in desert habitats in southern Africa.

 Africa is home to many species of monkey, including the black-and-white colobus monkey, mandrill, de Brazza’s monkey and the vervet monkey (pictured above).

 Some species live in trees and some tend to stay on the ground.
 Most monkeys are active during the day and live in organized social groups.

 Monkeys are omnivorous (i.e. they eat both meat and plants).

 Monkeys range in size from pygmy species which can be as small as 12cm (4.6 in) in height, to larger species which can weigh up to 36kg (80lb).

 These shy, rarely-seen African animals live in the forests of central Africa.
-They have stripes like a zebra, but in fact are more closely related to the giraffe.
+They have zebra-like stripes, but in fact are more closely related to the giraffe.
 The okapi’s markings provide camouflage in the forest environment.